RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 * pf.foodstuff_name - food categories
 * pf.price_unit - quantity units

-The question specifies that the calculations are to be performed for the first and last comparable periods and only for the categories 'mléko' (milk) and 'chléb' (bread).
+The question specifies that the calculations are to be performed for the first and last comparable periods and only for the food categories milk ('mléko') and bread ('chléb').

 Note: for salaries, we have records available for years 2000-2021, while for foodstuff prices we only have records for years 2006-2018, so the first comparable period is 2006 and the last is 2018.